 - bus (4 cylinder, 14 passengers)

-The following fees are a guide for 12-month registration periods as at 1 July 2020 (with the exception of NSW as at 1 March 2020).
+The following fees are a guide for 12-month registration periods as at 1 July 2022.

 Please note: The costs provided are based on averages.
 The exact costs of registration, including CTP, may differ depending on a number of factors, including CTP insurer, driver history and vehicle location.